runyoncr/AMEE2025/README.md

 ***[You can access the slides via Google Drive here.](https://drive.google.com/file/d/1B-tkMnN79v1m6akd9N0IhquTITzGLtgF/view?usp=drivesdk)***

-The upcoming "Integrating Generative AI into R Workflows: From APIs to Shiny Apps" workshop materials will be available [in this repository](https://github.com/runyoncr/AIMECON_R_LLM_Workshop) after 25 October.
+The upcoming "Integrating Generative AI into R Workflows: From APIs to Shiny Apps" workshop materials will be available after 25 October.

 Materials for experimenting with using LLMs to apply analytic rubrics to OSCE notes can be found [in this repository](https://github.com/runyoncr/GPT_Study_Materials).